Boston and Eastern Massachusetts Catholic Charities assistance programs.

 Catholic Charities North helps those in Gloucester and the North Shore region.
 Programs administered include homeless prevention, Basic Needs Emergency Services, education and job training, and also programs for young and single parents.
 The aid provided from this location extends to families across Middlesex and Essex counties, and they operate additional offices in Salem and Lynn.
 Main phone (978) 283-3055, and the primary office is located at 55 Lynn Shore Drive, Lynn, MA 01902.

 Open Hand Food Pantry is based in Haverhill Massachusetts at 16 Ashland Street.
 Call (978) 372-2828.
 Meals, groceries, and holiday assistance is available here.
+The church provides boxes of free food to struggling Boston area families.

 Lawrence and Lowell are supported by Merrimack Valley Catholic Charities.
 This center administers a number of services for people in the northern Middlesex County area.
 Assistance programs can help with basic needs, and includes food, emergency utility and rent assistance, and holiday programs.
 Also get referrals to long term case management programs that are focused on jobs and increasing a family’s income and skills.
 70 Lawrence St., Lowell, Massachusetts 01852, telephone (978) 452-1421